mozilla/experimenter-docs/docs/getting-started/android-integration.md

 # Building with Nimbus

-Nimbus is distributed as part of the `android-components`, which in turn bundles Rust code as part of a what Mozilla's Application Services ["Megazord"](https://github.com/mozilla/application-services/blob/main/docs/design/megazords.md).
+Nimbus is distributed as part of the `android-components`, which in turn bundles Rust code as part of Mozilla's Application Services ["Megazord"](https://github.com/mozilla/application-services/blob/main/docs/design/megazords.md).

 In `app/build.gradle`, in the `dependencies` block, include the `implementation` line for Nimbus: